deleeuwd/gptcache-cost-aware/benchmark/EVICTION_BENCH.md

 - When `isShuffled` is True the final list is shuffled in-place.

 If you need custom workloads (different similarity distributions or deterministic sequences), either modify `mock_data_loader.py` or add a new loader that returns the same `List[dict]` shape.

----

-If you'd like, I can also add a short example script that runs a single policy and writes a small JSON file with the metrics for easier programmatic checks.